We currently have a number of policies in relation to our commitment to equality and diversity:

 The Youth Sport Trust work with a range of partners to design and deliver a range of positive action programmes and interventions which work to support people with a protected characteristic if they are at a disadvantage, have particular needs or are under-represented in an activity such as sport and physical activity.

-When working with partners and designing services Youth Sport Trust follows the same equality, diversity and inclusion (EDI) principles to ensure physical education and sport for every child is always:
+When working with partners and designing services Youth Sport Trust considers inclusion by design principles to ensure physical education and sport for every child is always:

 Please click on any of the below to find out more about our programmes, partnerships and resources that can support practitioners address inequalities in and beyond their own organisation.

 Our success in designing and developing effective solutions will be dependent on strong collaboration, especially with children and young people themselves.
 The Youth Sport Trust are always looking to develop new partnership and learn from others who are passionate about tacking inequalities for children and young people.
-If you are interested in knowing more about our work or have anything that you would also like to share with us please contact Julie Robbins, Head of Inclusion.
+If you are interested in knowing more about our work or have anything that you would also like to share with us, please contact or Head of Inclusion, Julie Robbins.